Belgrade Book Fair: History

 The first Yugoslav Book Fair was held in 1956, at Zagreb Fair, under the auspices of the President Josip Broz Tito.
 It was attended by the most important writers of the country, among them also Ivo Andrić and Miroslav Krleža.
-About 12,000 books of all Yugoslav publishers were displayed there, but also of those from Austria, Czechoslovakia, the Netherlands, UK, France, Italy, China, Hungary, East and West Germany, Poland, Romania, USA, Soviet Union and Switzerland.
+About 12,000 books of all Yugoslav publishers were displayed there, but also of those from Austria, Czechoslovakia, the Netherlands, UK, France, Italy, China, Hungary, East and West Germany, Poland, Romania, US, Soviet Union and Switzerland.

 In the following year, 1957, the Fair was moved to Belgrade, where the construction of a modern fair ground was completed.
 The books were displayed by about 60 local and 36 international publishers, from 16 countries in Europe, America and Asia.
 It was agreed that the International Book Fair should include the catalog and last for six days.
 The Fair was held at the end of October, in Belgrade Fair Hall 3 and on the occasion of the Fair festivity, the Book and the World magazine was initiated, as well.
 The first Belgrade Book Fair was opened by Mr. Rodoljub Čolaković, the Vice President of the Federal Executive Council at that time.

 The International Book Fair in Belgrade gathered annually an increasing number of publishers from the former Yugoslavia and the whole world, so that after the Frankfurt and Warsaw Book Fairs, it became the largest meeting point of the publishing staff from Europe, America, Asia and Africa.
 The East and West cultures met in Belgrade and still meet there.